lparenteau/DataBallet/README.md

 	^httpm("conf","host")		:	Server's hostname (or virtual hostname).
 Example : "localhost" ^httpm("conf","timezone")	:	Server's timezone.
 Example : "EDT"

-### Initial setup

-The first time you run the server, and after any upgrade, you have to setup some internal configuration.

-	$gtm_dist/mumps -run conf^httpm

-## Using it
+The following globals are recommended, but not required.

+	^httpm("conf","log")		:	Fullpath and file name for error log.
+Example : "/tmp/httpm.log"
+	^httpm("conf","server")		:	Server identification string.
+Example : "httpm"

+## Starting the server

 Start the server by executing stat^httpm.

 	$gtm_dist/mumps -run start^httpm

+## Stoping the server

-To stop the server, press CTRL-C in the terminal where the server is running then `halt` it.
+To stop the server, press CTRL-C in the terminal where the server is running then `halt` it or use `$gtm_dist/mupip stop <pid>`.